-The term "committed" is used to indicate a portion of reported fund balance that is set aside for a specific purpose or not available for appropriation or expenditure.
-The District had \$410,680 committed fund balance set aside for future capital replacement.
-The remaining fund balance is unassigned and available for future fire-fighting operations.
+The term "assigned" fund balance includes amounts intended to be used by the government for specific purposes.
+Intent can be expressed by the governing body or by an official, or body to which the governing body delegates the authority.
+The District had \$410,680 assigned fund balance for future capital replacement.
+The remaining fund balance is unassigned and available for future fire- fighting operations.